i05nagai/memorandum/language/english_speaking.md

 * reverse
     * He completely reversed what was common knowlege within the advertising industry
     * It's not typically allowed to reverse conventional roles
-* get mad at
-    * please don't angry with me
-    * they are angry at the way they have been treated
-    * the workers are angry that they haven't been paid for the week
-    * Dad was mad at me for damaging the car
-    * I was annoyed no one had told me the class was cancelled
-    * I was irritated by their stupid questions
-    * a bad tempered-old man
-    * He's always bad-tempered when he doesn't get what he wants
-    * I woke up in a bad mood
-    * I don't know what's wrong.
-She must have got up on the wrong side of the bed.
 * piss
     * piss off
         * I was getting really pissed off at him and finally I exploded